 Hours Calculator

-Calculate hours worked between any two times, with optional break deduction.
-Switch to Weekly Timecard mode to track daily shifts across 7 days with totals.
-Add your hourly rate to calculate gross pay and overtime.
-Ideal for employees, freelancers, nurses, and anyone tracking billable or payroll hours.
-Overnight shifts detected automatically.
+Calculate hours worked between any two times with break deduction.
+Weekly Timecard mode tracks daily shifts.
+Add hourly rate for gross pay and overtime.

 Net Hours = (End − Start) − Break ÷ 60